Naeim-Moafi/1D2DSimScore/README.md

 *For nucleic acid we reduce interactions to 1D and in this case we can decrease the effect of the number of negatives for calculation of similarity scores, 2D algorithm would be avialable in the near future.*

+***it is required to separate chains with "TER" keywords (in case of 1 chain you can use TER at the end before "END" keyword) and only one model in pdb format file***

 ## 2D_N_Dataset

 calculates the similarity scores 2D_N_Dataset for RNA 3D structures.